CodesByScott/NixOS-Config/README.md

 Make sure to change username and host name in all .nix files to match your own.
 As all the files match my user and host name.

+Don't forget to change settings in configuration.nix if you are using nivida gup as I have amd.

 After you have done all of that and since all computers have diffrent hardware-configuration.nix I have it pointing to /etc/nixos/hardware.nix in the configuration.nix make sure to use the --impure flag when running the command nixos-rebuild switch flake ~/nixosdotfiles#nixos --impure

 That should be all and you should be able to use it just fine without issues as long as you have followed the steps and changed everything.